Last Updated: May 9, 2026

 - Monitor the water for changes, namely the reappearance of mucous-like strands.

 Eventually, dinoflagellates will regroup after they’ve been filtered.
 Algae will remain separated.
-So, if the strands of goo show up, you know you have dinos!
+If the strands of goo show up again, you have dinos.

-Dinos aren’t necessarily a bad thing.
-When there aren’t too many of them, they’re part of the ecosystem.
-But if you provide an ultra low nutrient tank with no biodiversity, they’ll make themselves known quickly.
+Dinos aren’t necessarily a bad thing in small numbers — they’re part of the ecosystem.
+But if you provide an ultra-low nutrient tank with no biodiversity, they’ll make themselves known quickly.
 The best way to tackle them varies on how bad your case is.

-Dinos are a very resilient pest to control in the aquarium.
-You will never get rid of them completely since they are part of the ecosystem, but you have to control them with a multi-prong approach in order to keep them for showing themselves in your tank.
+Dinos are a very resilient pest to control.
+You will never get rid of them completely since they are part of the ecosystem, but you have to control them with a multi-prong approach to keep them from showing in your tank.

 Manual Removal

-You will need a very fine filter sock to do this (Quick Note – this post contains affiliate links.
-An affiliate link means I may earn advertising or referral fees if you make a purchase through my link).
+You will need a very fine filter sock to do this.
 A 10 micron filter sock is fine enough to catch dinos in the water column.

 Increasing Nitrates and Phosphates

 - Another way to get rid of dinos is by increasing the amount of nutrients in your tank.
-You should increase nitrates and phosphates to observable level.
-You may consider nitrates with NeoNiitro and NeoPhos from Brightwell Aquatics.
+You should increase nitrates and phosphates to an observable level.
+You may consider dosing nitrates with NeoNitro and NeoPhos from Brightwell Aquatics.
 Even a freshwater solution like SeaChem Flourish will work as well.

 Remove Nutrient Reducing Media

-You also need to remove nutrient reducing media like GFO.
-It is common for many tanks to have dino outbreak because of the presence of GFO.
-When you get rid of GFO’s, it is easier for you to increase the nutrient level in your tank and maintain it in the long run.
-Stop doing any type of nutrient decreasing dino.
-Examples are No-Pox and Vodka dosing.
+Remove nutrient-reducing media like GFO.
+It is common for tanks to develop dino outbreaks because of the presence of GFO.
+Getting rid of GFO makes it easier to raise the nutrient level and maintain it.
+Stop any type of nutrient-decreasing dosing as well.
+Examples include No-Pox and Vodka dosing.

 Protect Your Invertebrates and Fish!